adjtomo/seisflows/docs/index.rst

 Available For Download
 ----------------------

-Users without accounts on tiger can download and run the following read-to-go inversions.
+Users without accounts on tiger.princeton.edu can download and run the following inversions.

 *2D*